Our Micro Bakery

 Introducing 'the Crusty Wagon'

-Over time the bakery grew a bit, and we decided to take the next step: a small horse trailer that we renovated into what we now call the Crusty Wagon.
+Over time the bakery grew a bit, winter was coming and we needed something weatherproof, so we decided to take the next step: a small horse trailer that we renovated into what we now call the Crusty Wagon.

 It still keeps the same spirit of the original porch stand — small, local, and simple — just with a little more room for bread.
 Oh and we decided to keep the name “porch bakery”, even though it’s clearly no longer on our porch!

-The biggest shift in the bakery happened when I discovered freshly milled flour.
+The biggest shift in the bakery wasn’t transitioning to the Crusty Wagon.
+It actually happened when I discovered freshly milled flour.
 A friend recommended a podcast about milling grain at home.
 What I learned that day changed me forever and I knew I had to make the transition to only using freshly milled whole wheat flour.

 At first it was nerve racking to make the shift.
 Would everything taste too different?
 Would I lose my customers?
 Do people even know or care what freshly milled flour is?
 These things kept my mind spinning.